Our team is made up of cryptographers and ethnographers. For enquiries please contact Rikke Jensen, who heads up our project.

 Martin is a professor of cryptography at King’s College London.
 He works on secure messaging and other real-world cryptographic protocols.
 For example, with colleagues, he found and reported vulnerabilities in Telegram, Matrix, Bridgefy, Jitsi and TLS implementations.
 He also works on defences against advanced threats on the horizon such as nation-state attackers equipped with a quantum computer.
 His Erdős–Bacon Number is 6.

-Rikke is a social scientist and a reader (~associate professor) in the Information Security Group at Royal Holloway University of London.
+Rikke is a professor in the Information Security Group at Royal Holloway University of London.
 Her work is distinctly ethnographic in nature and explores information security needs, perspectives and practices among higher-risk groups often living and working at what we might call the margins of societies.
 She focuses on how technology, as it is shaped by social structures, relations and interactions, facilitates multiple and collective security experiences and understandings.
 Most recently, she has worked within protest, seafaring, refugee and migrant, and post-conflic settings.
 Weirdly enough, Rikke is also a published cryptographer (link included as proof!).

 Ben is a lecturer of cybersecurity in the Security of Advanced Systems Group at the University of Sheffield.
 His work focuses on the provable security of real-world cryptographic protocols and investigates how to achieve better guarantees of security.
 Ben was a core part of teams that analysed the specifications of fundamental internet infrastructure, such as Transport Layer Security, Certificate Transparency and the Secure Shell Protocol, and secure messaging protocols, such as Signal, and Matrix.
 Finally, he is interested in provably improving the security guarantees of communication technologies against strong attackers, such as those capable of subverting messaging service infrastructure, or creating quantum computers.

-Andrea is a senior lecturer in the School of Media and Communication at the University of Westminster.
-She heads up the Cultural Identities and Social Change theme at Westminster’s Communication and Media Research Institute (CAMRI).
+Andrea is a senior lecturer in Global Communications at the University of Exeter, where she is the Director of Research for Communications in the Communications, Drama and Film Department.
 Andrea is also the Vice-President of the International Association of Media and Communication Research (IAMCR), the largest international association in the field of media and communication studies.
 She specialises in ethnographic research with activist groups in marginalised communities in the Global South.
 Her focus is on how these groups exchange skills, resources and knowledge to ensure that they remain protected in their fight for human rights and social justice.
 Recently, she has published the book Media Activism, Artivism, and the Fight Against Marginalisation in the Global South: South-to-South Communication (with Isabella Rega).
 The book emphasises the urgent need to engage in South-to-South dialogues in order to challenge colonial legacies and create more sustainable connections between Global South communities and as an essential step towards facing global problems, such as State repression, inequality and climate crises.
 Andrea has also published widely in peer reviewed journals, e.g. on the tensions between online visibility and vulnerability for activists and edited book collections.

 Mikaela is a PhD researcher in the Information Security Group at Royal Holloway University of London, studying as part of the CDT in Cyber Security for the Everyday.
 She previously completed a BA at McGill University in Montréal and an MSc in Social Anthropology at the University of Oxford.
 Her research explores security practices and perceptions within activist groups operating in diverse cultural contexts.
 Specifically, she delves into the decision-making processes of higher-risk groups when it comes to selecting secure messaging applications and protocols.
 Her most recent ethnographic work explores security technology within the UK climate movement.
 She has previously published work in other areas of UK-based qualitative social research.